-With such an abundant variety of colour and fragrance, there’s a rose suited for everyone somewhere.
+With such an abundant variety of colour and fragrance, there are rose bushes suited for everyone somewhere.
 Climbing roses allow you to use the boundaries and structures of your garden, which in today’s modern, smaller, gardens actually can hold the greatest amount of space.
 A well-trained climbing rose can add height and elegance to any outdoor space, making it the most timeless and perfect way to cover up a weathered wall or a colourless pergola.

 If looked after correctly, climbing roses can achieve heavy blooms throughout the summer and into the autumn for several years.
 With this guide, we’ll show you how to ensure your roses become a stylish staple feature of your garden for years to come!

 Explore our latest range of climbing roses online.

 One of the greatest things about climbing roses is their ability to flower year after year and how they respond well to heavy maintenance, making them a strong investment for the future.
 However, dependent on the variety they can be somewhat needy in their first years, so ensuring their basic needs are met is essential.

 First of all, check the specific requirements of that rose, mainly;

 - How much sunlight it needs